Suzuki Solio: Chevrolet MW

-Second generation (MA15S; 2010)
+Second generation (MA15S; 2011)

 While the kei-version of the Wagon R went through third and fourth generations, the wider Solio remained in its first-generation until undergoing a full model change in December 2010.
 The second-generation Solio was released on 7 January 2011 and is based on the Palette instead of the Wagon R, although the Palette itself uses the Wagon R's platform.

+In June 2012, the deritative model called the Solio Bandit was added.
+Features a slightly redesigned front fascia, LED headlights, spoiler, and chrome is applied to the reflectors of the tailights.
+Both front-wheel drive and four wheel drive drivetrains were available.

 This generation of Solio (MA15) also provides the basis for an OEM deal with Mitsubishi Motors, who marketed a rebadged version as the Mitsubishi Delica D:2, which was released in March 2011.
 In Japan, it was sold at a specific retail chain called Car Plaza.

+The facelift model was released in November 2013.